The Charlatan (1929)

 The Scarlet Blade (1963)

 Apparently it was “Rescue Charles Stuart Week” and nobody told me.
-However, this time around we’re dealing with Charles Stuart I and therefore a lost cause—something which caused the film-makers some difficulty when it came to ending their film.
+However, this time around we’re dealing with Charles Stuart I and therefore a lost cause—something which presented the film-makers with some difficulty when it came to ending their film.
 In 1648, the forces of Oliver Cromwell are on the hunt for the deposed Charles I (Robert Rietty), whose supporters are attempting to smuggle him to the coast.
 However, the king is captured and those helping him executed—including the father of Edward Beverley (Jack Hedley).
 Cromwell’s soldiers soon find themselves under attack by a guerrilla band led by a man known only as “the Scarlet Blade”.
-The district’s commander, Colonel Judd (Lionel Jeffries) is tasked with capturing the Scarlet Blade, who with his followers is plotting to rescue the king.
+The district’s commander, Colonel Judd (Lionel Jeffries), is tasked with capturing the Scarlet Blade, who with his followers is plotting to rescue the king.
 Judd does not know that one of his main enemies is his own daughter, Claire (June Thorburn), a devoted Royalist, but she is unmasked by Judd’s second-in-command, Captain Tom Sylvester (Oliver Reed), who offers his help for her cause in exchange for her love… This Hammer production, written and directed by John Gilling, is a completely unbalanced film.
 Not for nothing are bad guys Lionel Jeffries and Oliver Reed top-billed: all the film’s complexity and interest lies with them; while Reed is so charismatic he blows putative leading-man Jack Hedley off the screen.
 Colonel Judd, we learn, is a former Royalist who sold out his cause for position and wealth; while Tom Sylvester offers to do the same in reverse for Claire’s sake—but only up to a point.
 Even when he is working for the good guys – and like The Moonraker, The Scarlet Blade takes our Royalist sympathies for granted – Sylvester’s behaviour is so ambiguous that the viewer is on edge every moment.
-Meanwhile, our overt heroes are completely uninteresting—while their plan to rescue the king, history tells us, is doomed to failure: an unavoidable fact which forces John Gilling into the worst of unsatisfactory endings—sure, they executed the king; but at least two boring non-entities got together!
+Meanwhile, our overt heroes are completely uninteresting, while their plan to rescue the king, history tells us, is doomed to failure: an unavoidable fact which forces John Gilling into the worst of unsatisfactory endings—sure, they executed the king; but at least two boring non-entities got together!